 Building relationships with family members, friends, co-workers, and new people is impossible without effective communication.
 Addiction treatment often provides participants with the tools to speak honestly, be open to opposing points of view, and listen attentively to understand others.
 In addiction recovery, you can use these tools to build and practice many different life skills.

 Following a Budget

 Mastering money management is complex for everyone, but handling money responsibly can be challenging for someone struggling with addiction recovery.
 You will need to learn how to stretch your budget to pay for rent, utilities, grocery purchases, and other monthly bills—while still trying to have some savings.

 Make a list of chores each week to keep yourself on track.
 These might include:

 - Buying groceries and cooking instead of take-out

 - Doing your laundry

 - Wiping away dust

-If you or a loved one are struggling with addiction or are in early recovery, but in danger of relapse, Mile High Recovery Center can help.
-Our caring and professional staff can equip you with life skills in early recovery to help you maintain sobriety.
-Call 855.796.2102 or contact us online to learn more about how we can help.
+If you or a loved one is struggling with addiction or in early recovery but in danger of relapse, contact Mile High Recovery Center today at 303-268-2144.
+Our caring and compassionate staff of professionals can equip you with life skills in early recovery to help you maintain sobriety.